Emergency?

 Individuals on campus may also report crimes to a designated campus security authority (CSA):

 These designated individuals have significant responsibility for student and campus activities.
-They are provided notice by FUS as to the extent of their responsibility as well as how to report crimes to Campus Security and/or other campus officials for appropriate handling, investigation, and disposition.
+They are provided notice by FUS as to the extent of their responsibility as well as how to report crimes to Public Safety and/or other campus officials for appropriate handling, investigation, and disposition.

 Confidentiality